Impact Grant Info + FAQs

 • Not be a political organization, a political action committee, or a house of worship.
 (We accept applications from organizations with religious affiliations if the project is not specific to or primarily to benefit a religious group).

-Does the Woodard & Curran Foundation Impact Grant fund the same types of projects each year?
+Does Woodard & Curran Foundation Impact Grant fund the same types of projects each year?

 The Impact Grant themes are selected annually by the Foundation.
 In some cases, a theme may carry forward to the next year grant cycle.